alleyinteractive/wp-component-library/inc/blocks/README.md

 Supported blocks within this plugin are auto loaded based on the block name in JS.

-To add support to the this plugin for a block from a 3rd party, include a new directory, as well as a PHP class file that matches the following convention:
+To add support to this plugin for a block from a 3rd party, include a new directory, as well as a PHP class file that matches the following convention:

 ```
 blocks